SebastianLopez55/Bot-Issue-Tracker-API/README.md

 ## Purpose

 The Bot Issue Tracker API is designed to streamline the process of handling and tracking reports of operational issues with delivery bots.
 This system ensures that each problem is quickly identified, categorized, and documented, allowing for efficient resolution management.
-By automating the initial steps of the issue-reporting process, the API facilitates a more responsive and effective maintenance protocol for these advanced machines.
+By automating the initial steps of the issue-reporting process, the API facilitates a more responsive and effective maintenance protocol.

 ## Technologies Used